Loan Documentation

 About Slaughter and May

 Slaughter and May is a leading international law firm, which is well known as an advisor to corporate treasurers in their dealings in the domestic and international banking markets.
-Andrew Balfour, a partner of Slaughter and May, is an Honorary Fellow of the ACT and a member of its Technical Committee.
-He has been a member of the Working Party of lawyers contributing to the development of the LMA form of syndicated loan agreement since it was first established.
+Stephen Powell, a partner of Slaughter and May, is a member of the ACT Policy and Technical Committee.

 Further Information